sahib/rmlint/docs/rmlint.1.rst

     - *T* (1000^4), *TB* (1024^4), *P* (1000^5), *PB* (1024^5), *E* (1000^6), *EB* (1024^6)

     The size format is about the same as `dd(1)` uses.
 A valid example would
     be: **"100KB-2M"**.
-This limits duplicates to a range from 100 Kilobyte to 2 Megabyte.
+This limits duplicates to a range from 100 kilobytes to 2 megabytes.

     It's also possible to specify only one size.
 In this case the size is interpreted as *"bigger or equal"*.
 If you want to filter for files